• Cake

 Make The Lemon Layer Cake

-• Preheat the oven to 350°F. Prepare three 8-inch or four 6-inch cake pans by spraying the sides with a cooking spray (Baker's Joy is my favorite) and a wax paper circle fitted to the bottom of the pan.
+• Preheat the oven to 350°F/177ºC.
+Prepare three 6-inch or two 8-inch cake pans by spraying the sides with baking spray and fitting a parchment paper circle to the bottom of each pan.
 Alternatively, you can grease and lightly flour the pans.

-• Sift the cake flour and then measure by spooning and leveling it in your measuring cup.
-Add the cake flour, baking powder, baking soda, and salt into a bowl and whisk to combine.
+• In a medium bowl, add the cake flour, baking powder, and salt and whisk to combine.
 Set aside.

-• In the bowl of your stand mixer (a handheld mixer works fine too!), cream the butter for on high for two minutes until it’s light and fluffy.
-Add in sugar and continue to mix on medium-high for another two minutes, scraping down the bowl and paddle as needed.
-Add the eggs one at a time, mixing thoroughly after each addition.
-Add sour cream, vanilla extract, lemon extract, and lemon zest and mix for one minute on high, scraping down the bowl and paddle once more.
+• In the bowl of your stand mixer (a handheld mixer works fine too!), beat the butter on high for two minutes until creamy.
+Add in the sugar and continue to cream on medium-high for another two minutes, scraping down the bowl and paddle as needed.
+Turn the mixer to low and add the eggs one at a time, mixing thoroughly after each addition.
+Add the sour cream, lemon zest, lemon extract, and vanilla extract.
+Turn the mixer to high and beat for 1 minute, scraping down the bowl and paddle once more.

-• Pour batter into prepared cake pans (no more than 2/3 of the way full) and bake for 35-40 minutes.
+• Divide the batter evenly between the prepared cake pans and bake for 30-35 minutes.
 They’re done when they spring back to the touch and a toothpick inserted into the middle comes out clean.
 Let the cakes cool in the pan for five minutes before turning them out onto a wire rack for an additional few hours of cooling.
 Make sure they’re entirely room temperature before applying any frosting.

 Make The Blueberry Buttercream